The Opening Teams

 197 doors opened.
 12,000 waiting.
 The math doesn't work and everyone knows it.

 The Bunker Opening Authority — known informally as the Opening Teams — is a joint operation between Nexus Dynamics, the Consciousness Archaeologists, and Zephyria's Anthropological Institute.
-The Authority was established in 2170 after the unauthorized opening of Bunker 1 revealed that unprepared contact with emerged populations could be catastrophic.
+Established in 2170 after the unauthorized opening of Bunker 1 demonstrated what happens when compassion arrives faster than preparation.

 Doctrine